Shaheryar0054/to-do-app-with-react/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> Mention all of the collaborators of this project
 👤 **Authors**

 👤 **Shaheryar Abid**